We may receive compensation when you click on links to products from our partners.

 A bit more on life coaching as a career

 For the most part life coaching is something that you will do freelance on a one-to-one basis.
 It is a service that helps fill that gap in the provision of advice and support once people have finished their education but when they still have things they want to achieve in life but aren’t sure how to get there.

 Contrary to popular belief, it’s not your job not to advise people so much as to challenge them and draw them a path they can walk that will allow them to reach their most treasured goals.

 What exactly does a life coach do and what skills do they need to succeed?
 Check out our guide below on life coaching to find out.Tweet This

 A major skill that you need to be a life coach is to be able to relate to people in the right way.
 This means that you can have empathy with your clients and their situation.
-However, you also are able to remain detached enough so that any of their negative energy does not overwhelm you and stops you helping them in the way that they need.
+However, you also are able to remain detached enough so that any of their negative energy does not overwhelm you and stops you from helping them in the way that they need.

-In fact, the prime value that a life coach can provide is that objective view that can help the client put their wants and needs into perspective.
+In fact, the prime value that a life coach can provide is an objective view that can help the client put their wants and needs into perspective.
 Something that can be incredibly valuable for anyone looking to identify what is most important to them in life and how to get there.

 As a life coach, you will also need to develop your own way of talking to people that help them see where they might be going wrong, but is also respectful and not condescending.
-After all, you will be primarily be working with adults that are paying you directly, and so they need to feel that the relationship is positive, nurturing, and successful rather than ones in where they are just instructed as to what to do.
+After all, you will be primarily working with adults that are paying you directly, and so they need to feel that the relationship is positive, nurturing, and successful rather than ones in which they are just instructed as to what to do.

 Something else that is vital for a good life coach to be able to do is understand the goal-setting process.
 The reason for this is that goal work makes up a large part of the dialogue between the coach and the client, as well as the motivation for change itself.

 That means you need to be able to help your clients identify the goals they want to work too, as well as break these goals down into manageable and achievable steps.